-The workshop aims to achieve a better understanding on legal approaches to integration; aspects of fiscal and monetary integration; integration in energy and environment sectors; possibility of de-integration; best practices, lessons learned, and case studies from Europe and Asia which took different approaches to economic integration.
+The participants included CAREC member country government representatives, and renowned authors and practitioners from Asia and Europe as resource persons.
+The workshop aimed to achieve a better understanding on legal approaches to integration; aspects of fiscal and monetary integration; integration in energy and environment sectors; possibility of de-integration; best practices, lessons learned, and case studies from Europe and Asia which took different approaches to economic integration.

 “In the modern world, the level of economic, political and cultural interdependence of countries of the region is continually increasing, the opportunities and challenges are becoming more and more intertwined.
 Development of infrastructure, trade and transportation links between countries will reduce transaction costs for businesses, facilitate investments and will significantly contribute to the economic integration… At the same time, economic integration … is a positive source of knowledge, experience sharing, and cultural interactions among countries,” said Deputy Minister of the host country Ekaterine Mikabadze at the workshop.